SSHcom/elastic-jump-host/README.md

 10. In a few minutes, your own instance of PrivX Extender is available.
 Login to PrivX to observe its status.

-**Please note**, the elastic jump host is deployed to private subnet, your might encounter [following issues](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_cannot_pull_image.html) if your VPC is not properly configured.
-[VPC with public and private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) is the recommended configuration for the elastic jump host operations.
+**Please note**, the elastic jump host is deployed to the private subnet, your might encounter [following issues](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_cannot_pull_image.html) if your VPC is not properly configured.
+[VPC with public and private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) is the recommended configuration for the elastic jump host.
 Either [AWS CDK](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html#vpc) or [Cloud Formation template](https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html) are easiest way to manage and configure VPC.

 ## Next Steps

-The **access to SSH target hosts** in your VPC is governed by the role `yourname`.
-It is mandatory to spawn AWS EC2 instances so that they are associated with the role and discoverable by PrivX.
-AWS EC2 instances must be launched with ssh key bound to the role `yourname` and define instance tags:
+The role `yourname` governs **access to SSH target hosts**.
+AWS EC2 instances have to use the ssh key defined by this role `yourname` and have to define instance tags

 ```
 privx-ssh-principals=ec2-user=yourname